-We will invite sector experts to be nominees and/or judges for the Awards for Artists scheme and will retain their personal contact details to enable us to communicate with them about this.
+We will invite sector experts to be nominees and/or judges for the Awards for Artists scheme and will retain their personal contact details to enable us to communicate with them about this using Open Water and internal record keeping systems.
 Judges who are contracted to participate as part of a decision making panel will be issued with contracts as data processors (see above).

 We will retain details of all involved in the Awards for Artists Scheme, whether as applicants, nominees, nominators, judges or recipients to enable us to effectively run the scheme for as long as the scheme is in operation.
 Individuals can request their removal from our records by emailing firstname.lastname@example.org